Hafeez Pasha (economist)

 Hafeez Ahmed Pasha (Urdu: حفیظ احمد پاشا) is a Pakistani economist and former politician who has served as the Federal Minister for Finance.

 Early life and career

-Also spell as Hafiz Pasha, he completed his master's degree from Cambridge University, England, and a PhD from Stanford University, USA.
+Also spelled as Hafiz Pasha, he completed his master's degree from Cambridge University, England, and a PhD from Stanford University, USA.

 He has served as the dean of the School of Social Sciences at the Beaconhouse National University, Lahore and is currently the Professor Emeritus.
 Pasha has served till 2007 as a United Nations Assistant Secretary General and United Nations Development Program Assistant Administrator and a director of the Regional Bureau for Asia and the Pacific.
 He is the first Pakistani to hold this distinction.